-Congress weighs permanent daylight saving in a debate as regular as clockwork
+Congress weighs permanent daylight saving time in a debate as regular as clockwork

-Health groups like the American Academy of Sleep Medicine have called for an end to the time-shifting, which was first adopted in the United States a century ago.
-Daylight saving time has since been repeatedly revised by lawmakers trying to strike the right balance, including a short-lived effort to make it year-round in response to the 1970s energy crisis.
+Health groups including the American Academy of Sleep Medicine have called for an end to the shifting, which was first adopted in the United States a century ago.
+Daylight saving time has since been revised repeatedly by lawmakers trying to strike the right balance, including a short-lived effort to make it year-round in response to the 1970s energy crisis.
 A pair of experts at Wednesday’s hearing, convened by the House Energy and Commerce Committee’s subcommittee on consumer protection, also testified that the twice-per-year disruption hurts sleep, is linked to cardiac problems and presents other health and public safety risks.

 “There is clear evidence that going back and forth not only affects adults with [more] heart attacks and strokes but also affects our kids, particularly with teen sleep deprivation,” said Beth Ann Malow, a neurologist who serves as director of Vanderbilt University Medical Center’s sleep division.

-Malow said that essential workers and students are the most vulnerable to health and sleep problems, and warned that the time shift means they may be waking up to commute in dark hours.
+Malow said essential workers and students are the most vulnerable to health and sleep problems, and warned that the time shift means people may be waking up to commute in dark hours.

-“There’s going to be more car accidents on the Monday following this Sunday switch, and it’s because we’re gonna mess up people’s sleep cycles,” University of Washington law professor Steve Calandrillo, who also testified at the hearing, predicted in an interview.
+“There’s going to be more car accidents on the Monday following this Sunday switch, and it’s because we’re going to mess up people’s sleep cycles,” University of Washington law professor Steve Calandrillo, who also testified at the hearing, predicted in an interview.

 But while the experts sounded alarms about the clock change, they split on the right fix.
-Calandrillo argued the nation should permanently adopt daylight-saving time to capitalize on as much light as possible in the early evening, while Malow argued for a permanent shift to standard time, saying that moving the clocks earlier throws off the body’s natural responses to light.
+Calandrillo argued that the nation should permanently adopt daylight saving time to capitalize on as much light as possible in the early evening, while Malow argued for a permanent shift to standard time, saying that moving the clocks earlier throws off the body’s natural responses to light.

-Daylight saving time “is like living in the wrong time zone for almost eight months out of the year,” she testified, citing research into circadian rhythms and release of hormones like cortisol.
+Daylight saving time “is like living in the wrong time zone for almost eight months out of the year,” she testified, citing research into circadian rhythms and release of hormones such as cortisol.

-Meanwhile, a retail industry group argued to preserve the current policy, saying the existing “balancing act” provides significant economic benefits — with people more likely to shop during the extra daylight hours — and suggesting some of the health fears are exaggerated.
+Meanwhile, a retail industry group argued to preserve the current policy, saying the existing “balancing act” provides significant economic benefits — with people more likely to shop during the extra daylight hours — and suggesting that some of the health fears are exaggerated.

 “Every Sunday or Monday, the majority of your colleagues are returning from their districts,” testified Lyle Beckwith, senior vice president for government relations at the National Association of Convenience Stores.
-“They’re returning with one, two, three hours of sleep deprivation … So if setting the clocks ahead one hour is dangerous, flying East is deadly.”
+“They’re returning with one, two, three hours of sleep deprivation. … So if setting the clocks ahead one hour is dangerous, flying East is deadly.”

 The hearing was intended to gather information ahead of possible legislation, lawmakers said, with Democrats and Republicans both signaling their interest in changing the policy and citing public support for doing so.
 Nearly two-thirds of Americans want to stop the twice-per-year clock change, according to an Economist/YouGov poll in November 2021.